lyfeyaj/swipe/README.md

 I always place this at the bottom of the page, externally, to verify the page is ready.

-## Config Options
+## Options

-Swipe can take an optional second parameter– an object of key/value settings:
+Swipe can take an optional second parameter – an object of key/value settings:

 | Options             | Type     | Default | Description                                                                                                                                                                                                      |
 |---------------------|----------|---------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|